Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/infor-ion.md

 #### DocBits (DOC²) steps

-Login to DocBits (DOC²), click on settings and select "Export".
+1. Login to DocBits (DOC²), click on settings and select "Export".

 ![Settings](/_images/docbits/Export to Infor/Export to Infor ION and IDM/image_1_settings.png)

 Settings - Export

-Click on "+ NEW"
+2. Click on "+ NEW"

 ![ADD](/_images/docbits/Export to Infor/Export to Infor ION and IDM/image_2_add.png)

-Settings - Export - Add integration

-Choose "Infor IDM + ION BOD"
+3. Choose "Infor IDM + ION BOD"

 ![](/_images/docbits/Export to Infor/Export to Infor ION and IDM/image_3_idm_ion.png)